 Stuck with an RMD?
 You don’t have to take it in cash.
 Here’s what you need to know about in-kind distributions from your IRA to your brokerage account.

-Once you reach age 73 in 2023 (the age rises to 75 in 2033), you need to start taking required minimum distributions (RMDs) from your traditional IRA (Read more about changes to RMDs due to the 2019 SECURE Act here).
-Not everyone wants to liquidate stock shares and take cash, though.
+Once you reach age 73 in 2023 (the age rises to 75 in 2033), you need to start taking required minimum distributions (RMDs) from your traditional individual retirement account (IRA).
+But not everyone wants to liquidate stock shares and take out cash.
 The good news is that you don’t have to.

 An in-kind IRA distribution means transferring stock from your tax-advantaged retirement account into a taxable investment account—such as a brokerage account—without liquidating the shares first.
 Here’s what you need to know before you decide to take an in-kind distribution.

 Deciding to take an in-kind IRA distribution is about your personal preferences and goals.
 A retirement specialist or tax advisor can help you evaluate your situation to determine if it’s the right move for you.
 You might choose in-kind IRA distributions for several reasons, including:

 No matter what the reason, it’s important to evaluate your unique situation and figure out if an in-kind IRA distribution can help you pursue your retirement goals.

 Even though you’re not liquidating an investment, you’ll still have to pay taxes when you use an in-kind IRA distribution.
 After deferring taxes on your IRA contributions for years, the IRS wants to collect that money, which is the point of RMDs in the first place.

 Here are two tax rules to consider when taking in-kind IRA distributions.